You already sensed something wasn’t right.

 Common Questions About Narcissists and Cheating

-Q: Do narcissists feel guilt for cheating?
+Q: Do narcissists feel guilty for cheating?

 A: Rarely.
 They may feel exposed or inconvenienced, but not remorseful in the way you hope.
 Their guilt is usually about damage control, not genuine regret.